PRAGNESH123/blackrock-hackathon/README.md

 ## Design Decisions & Tradeoffs

-**`double` vs `BigDecimal`**
-We used `double` for speed and simplicity at hackathon scale.
-In a true production financial system, `BigDecimal` would be used to avoid floating-point precision errors.
-This tradeoff is acceptable here given the scale and time constraints.

-**Stateless services**
-No database or cache layer — all computation is in-memory per request.
-This simplifies deployment and keeps the Docker image lean.
-For a production system with persistent user data, a database would be required.

-**Interface + Implementation pattern**
-All services are defined as interfaces with a single `impl`.
-This makes unit testing with mocks trivial and follows Spring best practices.

-**Multi-stage Docker build**
-Keeps the final image small by excluding Maven, JDK, and build artifacts from the runtime image.
-Only the JAR and JRE are present in the final container.

 **FlexibleLocalDateTimeDeserializer**
 Accepts both `yyyy-MM-dd HH:mm:ss` (space) and `yyyy-MM-ddTHH:mm:ss` (ISO) formats.
 This prevents 400 errors from minor client formatting differences and makes the API more resilient.

 ---

-## Author

-**Name:** {Your Name}
-**Email:** {Your Email}
-**Repository:** {GitHub/GitLab URL}